roidrage/paperplanes/_posts/2014-01-15-how-travis-ci-uses-travis-ci-to-break-travis-ci.md

 We were able to break Travis CI early on and see the potential affects of any fixes before they'd become critical to our business.

-As a challenge to ourselves, there's on special ticket that was opened in 2012.
+As a challenge to ourselves, there's one special ticket that was opened in early 2013.
 When our business was in a stable state, we'll be shaving off Sven's mustache.

 ![](http://s3itch.paperplanes.de/mustache.jpg_20140115_182418.jpg)